 Ovation instruments are unique in the guitar world.
 They build acoustic-electric guitars with a bit of a twist.
 Most acoustic guitars use wood for their tops, necks, backs, and sides.
 Ovation instruments have wooden tops and necks, but the back and sides are replaced with a bowl design, and a material called lyrachord.

 In addition to their innovative design, Ovation guitars typically feature powerful active electronics for expansive tone-shaping possibilities.
 While they do sound a little thin unplugged, through an acoustic guitar amp or PA system they sound really good.
 These guitars are made to go with electricity.

 Still, guitarists have some strong opinions about Ovation guitars.
 As you can imagine, tonewood snobs will have none of this lyrachord business.
 I get it, sort of, as it’s tough to beat a sweet-sounding solid rosewood or mahogany-backed acoustic.
 But I also think they are missing the point, and I do think Ovation is often underrated when it comes to sound and playability.

-I played an during my short-lived and ill-advised time in an acoustic duo.
+I played an Ovation Celebrity Elite during my short-lived and ill-advised time in an acoustic duo.
 I loved it.
-It was comfortable to play, sounded really good, and it was very easy to manage as far as feedback and tone shaping.
-Ovation Celebrity Elite
+It was comfortable to play, sounded really good, and was very easy to manage as far as feedback and tone shaping.

 If I am going to play at home, unplugged, I will probably stick to my Martin.
 But if I have to stand there for an hour or more and play with a group I would certainly consider an Ovation over a larger all-wood guitar.